 Tom is a member of the Thomson Reuters Practical Law Immigration Consultation Board advising Practical Law on their immigration content.
 He is also a contributor to the LexisPSL Immigation module and has written articles for Westlaw UK on British citizenship and EEA nationals.

-In his spare time Tom enjoys cycling, holds a season ticket at Crystal Palace, and is currently working towards a green belt in karate.
+In his spare time Tom enjoys cycling, holds a season ticket at Crystal Palace, and is a blue belt in karate.